kzlsahin/SD-CommonSense/BUG-FREE-CODDING.md

   - Determine possible side effects

 - **Determine characteristics of the function:**

+- **Design tests for the function as far as needed:**

+  - Use specified rules as a checklist for test coverage
+  - Test null inputs
+  - Test exceptions
+  - Test every possible state of the global dependencies

 - **Prevent any global dependency as far as possible:**